nationalarchives/ds-caselaw-public-ui/README.md

 4. If it was working, and you `git pull`ed, and now it isn't, re-run `fab build`.
 5. If it's saying environment variables aren't set (especially after a `git pull`), you might need to add lines to `.env` -- take them from `.env.example`
-6. You will probably need to compile the translations: `fab sh` then `python manage.py compilemessages`